ZacharyOldham/CourseProject/README.md

 At the top of the file is a `Stocks` class.
 This is a utility class for easily interacting with `Data/stocks.csv`, which is a list of every stock ticker and corresponding company name.
 This is used for validating user input, as well as bolstering the user input with additional information beyond just the stock ticker.

-Below this class is a function called `computeSentimentScore`, which takes our lists of categorized Tweets and computes a heuristic sentimnet score by building a weight for each category of Tweet and taking the ratio of the difference between the positive and negative weights, and the cumulative weight.
+Below this class is a function called `computeSentimentScore`, which takes our lists of categorized Tweets and computes a heuristic sentiment score by building a weight for each category of Tweet and taking the ratio of the difference between the positive and negative weights, and the cumulative weight.

 The entry point for the program is the line `if __name__ == "__main__":`.
 From here, this file handles the high-level interactions with our other utility files.
 It first populates the `Stocks` class, and uses it to obtain a valid user input.
 From there, it interfaces with `src/twitter_client.py` to obtain a list of Tweets from Twitter, and persists these.
 It next interfaces with `src/rank.py` to obtain the 25% most relevant Tweets to the user's input.
 Next, it interfaces with `sentiment_analysis.py` to obtain sentiment judgements for each Tweet, and divides the Tweets into positive, negative, and neutral categories.
 It persists these lists.
 Finally, it uses the `computeSentimentScore` function to get an overall sentiment score and outputs to the user.
 The sentiment score is also persisted.